https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 What is exercise-induced asthma?

-For children and young people who suffer with exercise-induced asthma during or after exercise, the airways can become inflamed and will narrow (known as bronchoconstriction).
-With bronchoconstriction, the child will experience the symptoms mentioned above.
+If your child suffers with exercise-induced asthma the airways can become inflamed and will narrow this is known as bronchoconstriction.
+The child will experience the symptoms mentioned above.

-You should receive a letter with the instructions on where to come and if any medication will need to be stopped before the test.
-Please bring your child’s asthma medication including inhalers with you.
+You should receive a letter with test instructions or via MyGOSH, this will also contain information regarding medication usage before the test.
+Please take your child’s asthma medication along with you to the test.

 What happens during the EIA test?

-The Physiologist will explain the test in more detail on the day.
+The physiologist will explain the test in more detail on the day.
 We will ask for your permission (consent) to perform the test.
 If your child has any medical problems, please tell us about these.
-We will confirm that your child has stopped any medication for the test (if needed) before we start.
+If required we will confirm that your child has stopped medication for the test before we start.

 Important